csbanon/paper-notes/README.md

 # Paper Notes

-This repository includes my notes from many of the papers I've come across throughout my studies in computer science.
+This repository includes my notes from some of the papers I've come across throughout my studies in computer science.

 ## Machine Learning